mesonbuild/meson/docs/markdown/index.md

 *   built-in multiplatform dependency provider that works together with distro packages
 *   fun!

+## Quickstart for beginners

+Are you an absolute beginner when it comes to programming?
+No worries, read [this beginner guide](SimpleStart.md) to get started.

 ## A full manual

 The documentation on this site is freely available for all.
 However